 Expression through the creation of arts and crafts can lead to increased brain activity.
 Corporate arts-based learning is an integrative approach and acts as a pathway to explore non-art topics such as leadership and management in business.
 The goal of arts-based learning is not to teach people to be artists but to create immersive learning experiences using artistic processes to help people gain new insights and perspectives about business challenges.

 Create laughter, fun and a highly unique experience that will be remembered around the office for a long time to come, by giving your group the opportunity to network, practice and analyze their skills in communication, organization, critical thinking, and logic in a high-pressure scenario.
-Escape the Falls and Zero Escape Rooms have convenient downtown locations and fun staff ready to give your group a challenging outlet for fun.
+Escape the Falls has a convenient downtown location and fun staff ready to give your group a challenging outlet for fun.